kslamet/build-a-bot-with-twilio/README.md

 3. Buy a phone number from Twilio
     1. Go to All Products & Services → Phone Numbers
     2. Click Buy a number, and choose one of the US Local phone numbers which are Voice and SMS ready
-    3. Click Buy <Number>, and give it a friendly name if required
+    3. Click Buy Number, and give it a friendly name if required
 4. Voice setup
     1. In Autopilot → Channels, click into Programmable Voice and copy the link
     2. Go to All Products & Services → Phone Numbers